 One of the reasons why people use this product for a variety of tasks is its versatile formula.
 Due to its lack of viscosity and thickness, this glue is easy to apply.
 What is more, it dries fairly quickly.
 However, this formula is not very well-suited for bonding some of the rarest plastics on the market.

 Even worse, it is often too runny or watery to fill gaps between plastic pieces.
-Where the Lineco Books by Hand really shines, however, is in the bonding of flat, close-fitting surfaces, particularly when they are not too solid.
+However, the Lineco Books by Hand really shines in the bonding of flat, close-fitting surfaces, particularly when they are not too solid.

 Uses and Compatibility

 Due to its formula, this product is especially well-suited for binding paper and paper-derivate materials, including cardboard.
-However, it is still versatile enough to be used on a decent number of plastics, including all the most common ones that are commonly used in plastic modeling kits.
+However, it is still versatile enough to be used on a decent number of plastics, including all the most common ones commonly used in plastic modeling kits.

-Despite not being compatible with many types of plastic and some other materials, this glue is not without its advantages.
-Among them, the most notable is the product’s capability to be thinned with water to increase drying time as desired.
+Despite not being compatible with many types of plastic and other materials, this glue is not without its advantages.
+The most notable is the product’s capability to be thinned with water to increase drying time as desired.
 Even better, this glue can be watered down after being applied, making it easy for users to make modifications that would be impossible with other products.

 Book Binding Capabilities

 Without a doubt, the Lineco Books by Hand Ph Neutral Adhesive is perfect for bookbinding.
 First of all, its formula integrates perfectly with softer materials such as paper and cardboard.
-Furthermore, its re-hydration capabilities make it a great material for creating certain types of arts and crafts projects.
+Furthermore, its re-hydration capabilities make it a great material for creating certain arts and crafts projects.
 As if all that wasn’t enough, this glue dries clear, eliminating the need to cover up its existence through the concealed application or awkward covering.